 Chapter 13 Bankruptcy Lawyer in Glen Burnie, Maryland

 Chapter 13 works well for people who have assets to protect and a stable source of income.
 A Glen Burnie Chapter 13 bankruptcy attorney can review your income, debts, and assets to see how Chapter 13 can help you.
 Many people who do not qualify for Chapter 7 can file Chapter 13.
-At the Law Office of Robert A. Seigel, P.A., we help clients decide whether Chapter 13 is the right financial remedy.
+At Robert A. Siegel with The Law Office of Marla Zide, LLC, we help clients decide whether Chapter 13 is the right financial remedy.

 Maryland bankruptcy law